edadma/slate/design.md

-# Bitty Programming Language - Design Document
+# Slate Programming Language - Design Document

 A tiny, functional programming language with closures, prototype-based objects, and JavaScript-like syntax.
 Built as an educational project to demonstrate AST construction, syntax-directed translation, and VM-based execution.